On the pressure decline analysis for hydraulic fractures in elasto-plastic materials

 The flow of Newtonian fluid inside the fracture is described by the relation:

 where $k^\text{fr}$ is the intrinsic permeability of the fractured region defined as:

-where $w$ is the crack opening.
+with $w$ being the crack opening.
 The remaining symbols from \eqref{fluid_eq} denote: $\mu_\text{n}$ - the viscosity of the fracturing fluid, $p_\text{n}$ - the fracturing fluid pressure, $\rho_\text{fn}$ - the density of the fracturing fluid, $\Delta \dot w_\varepsilon$ - the aperture strain rate, $C^\text{fr}$ - the compressibility (storage) coefficient computed in the following way: